pvlib/pvlib-python/.github/PULL_REQUEST_TEMPLATE.md

  - [ ] Updates entries to `docs/sphinx/source/api.rst` for API changes.
  - [ ] Adds description and name entries in the appropriate `docs/sphinx/source/whatsnew` file for all changes.

 Please don't hesitate to ask for help if you're unsure of how to accomplish any of the above.
+You may delete all of these instructions except for the list above.

+Brief description of the problem and proposed solution (if not already fully described in the issue linked to above):